Teams Introduction Workshop

 Uploaded Image (Thumbnail)

-If you are the meeting's organizer, your menu will appear as above.
+If you are the meeting's organizer, your menu will appear as above in the image.
 If you are a Zoom user, you will notice Teams has a lot of the same settings.
+Here is a list of the meeting settings:

 Application Settings